 Thus, in routine practice the dissolved fraction of oxygen will never be a major player in the intensivist's quest to improve tissue oxygenation.
 Henceforth it will be largely ignored in the ensuing discussion.

-Of course, not always can one describe the circumstances as routine.
-Hyperbaric oxygen therapy springs to mind as a scenario where one is actually relying on dissolved oxygen for tissue oxygenation.
+Thus, under ICUish conditions, dissolved oxygen could potentially contribute as much as 20% of the total arterial oxygen content.
+Legrand et al (2014) were able to demonstrate that this actually manipulates the SvO2 so much that it could change your interpretation of the cardiac output (if you were the sort of person who still does that), eg. from 71% to 84%.
+Moreover, under some truly exotic conditions, dissolved oxygen could account for the bulk of the oxygen deliver.
+For example, hyperbaric oxygen therapy springs to mind as a scenario where one is actually relying on dissolved oxygen for tissue oxygenation.
 Indeed, according to a good NEJM article from 1996, at 3 atmospheres of 100% FiO2 (or, 300% FiO2, or an alveolar pO2 of 2280mmHg if you will) tissue oxygen tension approaches 400mmHg.

 BO2: oxygen carrying capacity of haemoglobin